 STEP 1：Identifying social issues

-In the process of drawing up the Sustainability Vision, management on the Sustainability Promotion Committee deepened their understanding and discussion about changing social trends and social issues in 2030 and beyond, and revealed the most serious issues that surround the Benesse Group.
+In the process of drawing up the Sustainability Vision, management on the Sustainability・ESG Committee deepened their understanding and discussion about changing social trends and social issues in 2030 and beyond, and revealed the most serious issues that surround the Benesse Group.

-We also took up the opinions of Group employees by conducting in-house questionnaires, and sorted out which social issues involve the Benesse Group.
+We also took up the opinions of Group employees by conducting in-house questionnaire, and decided which social issues involve the Benesse Group.

 Gathering employees’ opinions through questionnaires